 One of the biggest problems some writers have is redundancy.
 They’re not sure the reader gets what they’re trying to do so they explain it.
 Then they explain it a different way.
 And then, just in case, they introduce another way of saying the same thing.

 This is all fine and good.
 Maybe your subconscious is spinning all these repetitive statements so that you, the writer, understand the scene better.
 But the reader doesn’t need them.
-When you’re working out how to revise a novel. redundancy is the number one thing you should axe from your manuscript.
+When you’re working out how to edit your own writing, redundancy is the number one thing you should axe from your manuscript.

 Edna looked Chris in the eye, her heart beating quickly against her ribs.
 Her back was to the office from where, any minute, the librarian might emerge and find them sneaking around the forbidden library.
 “I’m scared,” she said, her pulse quickening in her ears.